Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks

-See Section~\ref{sec:discussion} for discussion on development of alternative custom licenses.
+Test data licenses that specifically address data contamination scenarios can help in making the strategies more reliable and enforceable.
+For example, a dataset license that forbids sending its test data to closed API models that don't comply with specific exclusion controls can provide legal means to enforce Strategy 2 downstream; and a license that specifically forbids using the data for model training or requires encrypted distribution can still permit the distribution of derivatives while serving a similar function to a ``no derivatives'' license.

-\paragraph{On sincere actors.} While the ``sincere actors'' assumption is generally feasible, naturally it does not always hold.
+\textbf{On sincere actors.} While the ``sincere actors'' assumption is generally feasible, naturally it does not always hold.
 We can conceive one plausible case where it does not hold: When using \textit{crowdsourcing} for large manual annotation efforts, it is certainly possible for some crowdworkers to be adversarial---and use closed API models, such as the freely-available ChatGPT, to automate the labeling against guidelines, if they believe they will not be caught.
 This will compromise the data, particularly in the case of ChatGPT's web interface, since it does not have training exclusion guarantees as of this writing (Footnote \ref{foot:chatgpt}).
 This is an important and challenging scenario to be aware of when using crowdsourcing to annotate test data.